THartmanOfTheRedwoods/Java-Assignment-003-F2023/README.md

     * What is familiar to you?
     * What is not familiar to you?
     * Do the **for** loops make sense, and if so, tell me what you think they do?

+1. The access modifier for *getHiddenSecrets* is public.
+2. I believe it is a class method, being static, and since we do not need to create an object to run it.
+This is something I am still not fully familiar with, and would like more clarification on.
+3. The return type is void, no expected return value.
+4. getHiddenSecrets requires one file-type input to function.

+- I believe I recognize the catch sequences from our Archimedes assignment, which I believe was a failsafe to exit a program when conditions are met
+- I'm unfamiliar with "try"
+- The nested for loops seem relatively understandable, I don't understand some of the arguments inside of them, but it looks as though it:
+1. Attempts to parse a file in which to run a readMetadata method
+2. Parses directory?
+I'm unsure how powerful this would be on its own without user input, and why you would need a loop for it.
+Does it scan several directories?
+3. Parses tags and prints them in a formatted line for each tag recognized
+4. Prints an error when an error is returned through System(?)
+5. Kills program and prints an error when filename is not something on disk, when the file cannot be read to completion, or the file/metadata is corrupt

 ## PART 4 - Turn in